Site icon Animalz

 You can identify likely candidates by setting aside time each month to scour your Google Analytics account for traffic graphs that look something like this:

-Or alternatively, you can use Revive.
+Or alternatively, you can use Revive, our content refresh tool.

-Revive: Our Free Content Refreshment Tool
+Revive: Our Free Content Refresh Tool

 Revive is a free tool that we built to automate the time-consuming, often difficult process of identifying decaying content.
 It connects to your Google Analytics account, searches for decaying content, and emails you a list of prioritized articles to refresh.
 It’s designed to: